someone755/ddr3-controller/docs/README.md

 This core works around the issue of the PHASER_IN primitive by instead instantiating the IDELAYE2 primitives to calibrate the read data strobe to the valid read data window, as demonstrated in the optional `rdcal` module.
 This method has worked well in testing.

 The lack of access to the PHASER_OUT primitive is more apparent: DDR3 memory requires that the write data strobe is properly synced to the output clock.
 For this purpose, JEDEC has defined a new feature in DDR3 (as compared to DDR2), called write leveling.
-Yet, the lack of access to primitives that could delay the output signals[^3] makes write leveling impossible outside of Xilinx's own MIG.
+Yet, the lack of access to primitives that could delay the output signals[^40] makes write leveling impossible outside of Xilinx's own MIG.

-[^3]: There exists an ODELAYE2 primitive that is well documented, but only available in HP banks.
+[^40]: There exists an ODELAYE2 primitive that is well documented, but only available in HP banks.
 The Spartan FPGA only has HR banks.

 #### Timing constraints
 The lack of proper timing constraints means that the Vivado timing analysis tools cannot help in meeting the SDRAM's timing.
-Thus, a bitstream may not work across PVT, though it may appear to work during testing.[^4]
+Thus, a bitstream may not work across PVT (process, voltage, and temperature), though it may appear to work during testing.[^50]

-[^4]: In my testing of raising the operating frequency of the core beyond 300 MHz, the failure of timing would sooner be apparent in garbled writes (because of no write leveling) rather than a complete timing failure across the board.
+[^50]: In my testing of raising the operating frequency of the core beyond 300 MHz, the failure of timing would sooner be apparent in garbled writes (because of no write leveling) rather than a complete timing failure across the board.
 For what it's worth (read: not much -- this is anecdotal), I could not get the core to fail in any way at 125 MHz, but, again, I cannot guarantee functionality across PVT.

-I haven't delved into setting up timing constraints for this projects, nor do I plan to in the near future.
+I haven't delved into setting up timing constraints for this project, nor do I plan to in the near future.
 If you are an XDC guru and wish to contribute to this controller, feel free to contact me, open a bug, or a pull request.

 #### Further reading
 This core is heavily influenced by Xilinx's own XAPP721 application note, which details a similar PHY as employed here, used for DDR2 SDRAM on a Virtex-4 FPGA.
 Various DDR SDRAM manufacturers' application notes such as Micron's TN-04-54 ("High-Speed DRAM Controller Design") can also be of great help in regards to memory controller and PHY design.

 To demistify the workings of DDR3 memory, there is of course the complete DDR3 specification in JEDEC file JESD79-3F.
 Also applicable here are various DDR3 SDRAM datasheets and application notes by silicon manufacturers (e.g. Micron, Samsung, SK hynix, TI, Philips, even MIT lecture notes), which act as abridged and slightly re-worded versions of the JEDEC spec.
-Further and more verbose instructions can be found in files that DDR SDRAM manufacturers publish alongside part datasheet, such as Micron's excellent "TN-41" series of application notes.
+Further and more verbose instructions can be found in files that DDR SDRAM manufacturers publish alongside part datasheets, such as Micron's excellent "TN-41" series of application notes.

 For better understanding of the FPGA primitives this PHY is built from, the following Xilinx documents are invaluable (albeit not faultless) resources:
 - UG471: "7 Series FPGAs SelectIO Resources"